jhu-sheridan-libraries/jhuda-data-models/ui/models/submissionAction.md

   “key”: “foo”,
   “type”: “metadata”,
   “status”: “modified”,
-  “details”: “Changed ‘bar’ to ‘Bar 2’ because it was fun” }
+  “description”: “Changed ‘bar’ to ‘Bar 2’ because it was fun” }
 ```